Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 > Tips：All the following Hive CLI examples are also applicable to Hive Beeline.
 You can try these commands out in Beeline shell.

+> Tips：All the following examples are also applicable to Alluxio in fault tolerant mode with Zookeeper.
+You can replace the Alluxio URI (alluxio://master_hostname:port/path) with Alluxio on Zookeeper URI (alluxio://zk@zookeeper_hostname1:port1,zookeeper_hostname2:port2,zookeeper_hostname3:port3/path).

 ### Create New Tables from Alluxio Files

 Hive can create new tables from files stored on Alluxio.
 The setup is fairly straightforward